AWinterman/simple-scuttle/example/index.md

 Every 30 milliseconds, a randomly chosen node gossips with the nodes connected to it by an edge.
 All edges are bidirectional.

+## The Protocol ##

+In *Efﬁcient Reconciliation and Flow Control for Anti-Entropy Protocols*, van Rennesse et al. model state as a key value store.
+So each node maintains a hash from keys to values and version numbers.
+Whenever they apply a new update, locally they give it a larger version number than any seen before.

+Each node also maintains a history of the updates it has seen, both locally and from other nodes.
+When one node gossips with another, they first exchange a digest-- this is a list of tuples of every peer they've seen an update from, and the version number for that update.
+Upon receiving the digest each node selects from it's history updates from the specified peers newer than the version number in the digest.
+It orders these updates with lowest version number first, and then sends them off until it has used up it's allotted bandwidth.
+It then waits until another session of gossip to write any additional information.

+Scuttlebutt is cpu and network efficient, and **eventually** consistent.

 ## History and Compaction [&sect;](#history-and-compaction) ##
 In [the paper][scuttlebutt], where nodes need not abide by practical limitations such as browser performance, the authors assume that each node can